 Tournament days can be looooong days.
-Whether you’ll be in the gym from 7:00am to 7:00pm, or if you’re only going to half-day tournaments, the time spent under the florescent lighting found in big warehouse gyms can take its toll on you.
+Whether you’ll be in the gym from 7:00am to 7:00pm, or if you’re only going to half-day tournaments, the time spent under the fluorescent lighting found in big warehouse gyms can take its toll on you.
 As a coach, there are a few volleyball tournament essentials that, if forgotten, will definitely ruin your day.
 And even though it seems like a no-brainer to pack a water bottle, I can’t tell you the number of times I’ve had to pay for overpriced water because I left my personal one at home (usually on the coffee table right next to the front door, of course).

 To help you avoid long uncomfortable days surrounded by Fox 40’s and cheering teenagers, I’ve created a comprehensive “Volleyball Tournament Essentials” list.
 I’m sure there are many more things you could pack, but these items are sort of like an entry-level package for your DIY tournament survival kit.